simvisa logo

 Timing and Submission

-Since waiving marriage-based green card interviews isn’t standard procedure for immigration authorities, the submission process can vary based on individual circumstances.
+Unlike a scheduled interview, a waived interview is not automatic.
+Since waiving marriage-based green card interviews isn't a standard procedure for immigration authorities, the submission process can vary based on individual circumstances.

 Addressing Additional Requests